Yara484/StrayPaws/README.md

 # StrayPaws is an app that was created by team "Thunderins" in the 2018 Technovation season global competition

-StrayPaws is an app that aims to solve the probelm of stray animals by introducing the concept of animal adoption and resucing through a mobile app in Egypt
+StrayPaws is an app that aims to solve the problem of stray animals by introducing the concept of animal adoption and rescuing through a mobile app in Egypt

 The team reached the 2018 finals and was the first Egyptian team to reach the finals